pnkmht135/sample-repo/README.md

 # sample-repo
+25/9/23 Monday : AC03-LR-005
-A sample repository for the Git and GitHub workshop
+A sample repository for the Git and GitHub workshop.